shiroshimazo/Java-Activity-02/README.md

-# Java_Activity
+# Java Activity

-Java Activity for OCT 13 2024
+Simple Login And Registration of user.